 Having said that, research confirms some herbal remedies can help.
 Yarrow (Achillea millefolium), a native European plant is one such herb.

 Traditionally, yarrow is famous as a wound herb.
 Said to be named after Achilles.
 According to folklore, Achilles used the herb as a field dressing during the Trojan war.
 It was also carried by Roman soldiers for the same purpose.

-We also know yarrow lowers high blood pressure, as well as improving the health of veins.
-Stopping bleeding, moving stagnant blood and clearing blood clots.
+We also know yarrow lowers hypertension, as well as improves the health of veins.
+Stopping the bleeding, moving stagnant blood and clearing blood clots.

 Animal studies support the traditional uses of yarrow.
 Recent studies show yarrow reduced blood pressure in rats.
-The reduction was dependant on the dose given.
+The reduction was dependent on the dose given.
 Researchers described the herbal remedy as a promising potential hypotensive and cardio-protective agent.
-They also suggesed it provided protection from high blood pressure related thrombotic conditions.
+They also suggested it provided protection from high blood pressure-related thrombotic conditions.

-If you would like to know more about herbal remedies and high blood pressure, see my post Natural remedies to reduce high blood pressure
+If you would like to know more about herbal remedies and hypertension, see my post Natural remedies to reduce high blood pressure